Exeley Journal Of Educational Leadership Policy And Pract

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 For each author, the name, affiliation and email address are all required: these are submitted on the open access agreement document.
 Where an author has an ORCID ID, this is also requested.
-To enable refereeing, author details should not be included in the manuscript.
+To enable refereeing, author details should not be included in the main body of the manuscript.

 Searchabiity